 Email Thomas

-Dr. McCoy is a Clinical Professor and Statistician in the School of Nursing at the University of North Carolina at Greensboro.
-He has 18 years of experience as a study methodologist.
+Dr. McCoy is a Clinical Professor and Biostatistician for the Capstone College of Nursing at The University of Alabama.
+He has 20 years of experience as a study methodologist.
 He is an Accredited Professional Statistician (PStat) by the American Statistical Association.
-He has provided methodological, study design, data management and analysis support on several external/NIH funded projects, including in special populations for HIV prevention and substance misuse in college students' youth and young adults.
+He has provided methodological, study design, data management and analysis support on several external/NIH funded projects, including in special populations for HIV prevention and substance misuse in youth and young adults.

-He has contributed to over 130 publications in a biostatistician role.
-He is especially interested in helping to describe, analyze, and visualize data to help communities reduce substance use and improve health for youth and young adult populations.
+He has contributed to over 145 publications in a biostatistician role.
+He is especially interested in helping to describe, analyze, and visualize data to assist communities reduce substance use and improve health for youth and young adult populations.

 Kathleen Egan, Ph.D.